costa rica coffee beans tarrazu - His Word Coffee

 Three things create the specific character of Tarrazu coffee: altitude, processing, and varietal selection.

-Altitude we've already covered, slower ripening at elevation builds complexity.
-Processing in Costa Rica has historically been dominated by the washed method, which strips the coffee cherry's fruit away before drying and fermentation.
+Altitude we have already covered: slower ripening at elevation builds complexity.
+Processing in Costa Rica has historically been dominated by the washed method, which strips the coffee cherry's fruit away before drying.
 This produces an exceptionally clean cup where the bean's natural flavors come through without the added fruit fermentation notes you get in natural processed coffees from Ethiopia or Brazil.

 Varietal selection matters too.
-Tarrazu has traditionally grown Caturra and Catuai varietals, both Arabica cultivars bred for high yield while preserving cup quality.
+Tarrazu has traditionally grown Caturra and Catuai, both Arabica cultivars bred for high yield while preserving cup quality.
 In recent years, some farms have been planting SL28, Gesha, and other premium varietals that further differentiate their lots in the specialty market.

 Honey Processed Costa Rica

-Costa Rica pioneered the honey process (also called pulped natural) in which the cherry skin is removed but some or all of the sticky fruit mucilage is left on the bean during drying.
+Costa Rica helped popularize the honey process (also called pulped natural), in which the cherry skin is removed but some or all of the sticky fruit mucilage is left on the bean during drying.
 Yellow, red, and black honey designations indicate how much mucilage remains and how long the drying takes.
-Honey processed Costa Rican coffees bridge the gap between the clean clarity of washed and the fruitiness of natural, often showing more sweetness and body than fully washed from the same farm.
+Honey processed Costa Rican coffees bridge the gap between the clean clarity of washed and the fruitiness of natural, often showing more sweetness and body than fully washed coffee from the same farm.

 Processing Methods in Costa Rica

-Costa Rica offers the widest range of processing methods of any single origin, which is part of why you can find such variety within "Costa Rican coffee."
+Costa Rica offers one of the widest ranges of processing methods of any single origin, which is part of why you can find such variety within "Costa Rican coffee."
+The table below sums up the main methods and how they tend to show up in the cup.

 Process How It Works Cup Character